John Baker (Australian politician): Pastoralist

 In 1838 Baker visited the new settlement at Adelaide and in the following year returned and took up land in South Australia.
 In partnership with the South Australian Company he imported large numbers of sheep from Tasmania.
 By late 1840 he owned horses, cattle and four thousand sheep, and was a director of the Adelaide Auction Co., associated with Jacob Hagen in that and other business ventures.
-One of these was a whaling station at Encounter Bay that he operated between 1842-1846 in partnership with Hagan and John Hart.
+One of these was a whaling station at Encounter Bay that he operated between 1842 and 1846 in partnership with Hagan and John Hart.

 He founded a racing stud based on Falklandina and Actaeon, the first thoroughbred mare and stallion brought into the colony.

 In 1850 he became a justice of the peace, a special magistrate and a director of the Savings Bank, and helped found and became first chairman of the South Australian Chamber of Commerce.
 Over the next decade he further developed his pastoral interests.
 In 1863 he bought "Terlinga", having previously sold many of his leases, and made it his head station.
 The severe drought of 1864-65 drastically reduced his stock, but a revaluation of his runs resulted in lower rents and he continued as a leading pastoralist.
 Other runs operated by Baker include "Mudlapina" and "Pernana", later known as "Angepina".

 In 1869 he bred a thoroughbred race horse named Don Juan, that would go on to win the 1873 Melbourne Cup.